rmdlv/Langstone-V3/README.md

 - Connect the touchscreen display, USB mouse, USB Sound Card, and SDR Module.
 Power up the RPi with the new card inserted, and a network connection.
 Do not connect a keyboard or HDMI display to the Raspberry Pi.

-- The Rasperry Pi may restart several times as it configures the SD card.
+- The Raspberry Pi may restart several times as it configures the SD card.
 Eventually it should display a full boot on the LCD.

 - Find the IP address of your Raspberry Pi by looking at your internet router or by using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the RPi's IP address